CavCed/Data-Analytics-Portfolio/SQL/Code X /Full Analysis.md

 - Introduction
 - Data Exploratory
 - Dashboard
-- Analysis/key findings
+- Results (Summarized)
-- Conclusion
+- Reccomendations

 ## Step 1: Introduction:
 Dhavel Patel and his partner Hemanand Vadivel, founders or E-learning platform, code basics, partner up to create different challeneges that aspiring analysts can use to practice and develop their analytical skills to help them become a better data analysts.